OneIdentity/SafeguardPowerBI/SafeguardPasswords/README.md

 ## About the project

-The aim of One Identity Safeguard Power BI Connector (Power BI Connector) is to provide a solution for customers to visualize their data captured by [One Identity Safeguard for Privileged Passwords] in a highly configurable way compared to the on-box reporting system of SPP.
+The aim of the One Identity Safeguard for Privileged Passwords Power BI Connector (Power BI Connector) is to provide a solution for customers to visualize their data captured by [One Identity Safeguard for Privileged Passwords] in a highly configurable way compared to the on-box reporting system of SPP.

 The SPP Power BI Connector uses basic local authentication to connect to SPP.
 After connection users are prompted to enter API query options and may select data from a variety of SPP API endpoints.
 This data is returned in a table.